zneix/haste-server/README.md

 ## Rate Limiting

-When present, the `rateLimits` option enables built-in rate limiting courtesy of `connect-ratelimit`.
-Any of the options supported by that library can be used and set in `config.json`.
+When present, the `rateLimits` option enables built-in rate limiting courtesy of `express-rate-limit`.
+Any of the options supported by that library can be used and set in `config.js`.

-See the README for [connect-ratelimit](https://github.com/dharmafly/connect-ratelimit) for more information!
+See the README for [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) for more information!

 ## Key Generation